noaione/yuusha-shoukan-ln/sources/v10/chapter2.md

 him being no match for me, you know?
 No, I’m sure that I just heard wrong.
 It’s not like Mitsunaga-kun would need to try being my equal or anything like that.

-[...J-Just in case I heard right, let me ask Mitsunaga-kun something…...
+[...J-Just in case I heard right, let me ask Mitsunaga-kun something...
 You didn’t just say that you’re not as good as me, right?]

 [Eh?
 Ah, yes.
 After all, Miyama-san has been in contact with the Six Kings.
 You